 You may browse Education Bureau’s website for more information on accredited self-financing post-secondary courses at iPASS.

-As a matriculate student, you have to face issues on your education path and career matters as well as the Hong Kong Advanced Level Examination (HKALE).
+As a student, you have to face issues on your education path and career matters as well as the Hong Kong Diploma of Secondary Education Examination (HKDSE).
 Reference books are your essential tools to prepare for the examination.
 Hong Kong Examinations and Assessment Authority publications should be useful to you.
 There are subject examination reports and question papers covering various aspects of the examination, including the objectives, content and format of the examination, question papers, marking schemes, and examiners' comments on candidates' performance in the examination.
 You can order your copy online.

 You can apply through the Joint University Programmes Admissions System (JUPAS) for admission to bachelor’s degree programmes and selected associate degree / higher diploma programmes offered by its participating institutions.
 All applications will be submitted online and it is easy to get yourself acquainted with the application procedures.